Maersk Air: Domestic and international expansion

 Maersk considered both Århus and Billund as the base for their Jutland operations, and settled for Billund.
-The next international route to inaugurate was to Cologne Bonn Airport in Germany in 1988, in cooperation with Lufthansa.
-It was flown with the Fokker 50, which had just entered into service with the airline.
-During the late 1980s Maersk Air started an expansion of its travel agencies, both domestically and abroad.
+The next international route to be inaugurated was to Cologne Bonn Airport in Germany in 1988, in cooperation with Lufthansa.
+It was flown with the Fokker 50, which had just started service with the airline.
+During the late 1980s Maersk Air favored the expansion of its travel agencies, both domestically and abroad.

-Based on the need for a replacement for the 737-200s, Boeing developed the shortened 737-500 on the request of Maersk and others.
-Maersk took delivery of its first -500 on 6 April 1990.
-From 1990 Maersk was free to compete on any intra-European international route.
-Using the new -500s, it focused on routes out of Billund, providing services to Amsterdam Airport Schiphol, Brussels Airport, London Gatwick Airport, Stockholm Arlanda Airport and Stavanger.
+Based on the need to replace the 737-200s, Boeing developed the shortened 737-500 on the request of Maersk and others airlines.
+Maersk took delivery of its first dash 500 on 6 April 1990, the year the air carrier was free to compete on any intra-European international route.
+Using the new aircraft, it focused on routes from and to Billund, offering flights to Amsterdam Airport Schiphol, Brussels Airport, London Gatwick Airport, Stockholm Arlanda Airport and Stavanger.
 In addition it flew from Copenhagen to London.

-New airlines
+New subsidiaries, at home and abroad

-Maersk Air Cargo, which only acted as a handling agent, was founded in 1982.
-Maersk Air was barred from operating a cargo fleet until deregulation in 1987.
-The Maersk Group then established Star Air.
-It took into use a fleet of F-27-600s.
-From 1993 it acquired a fleet of Boeing 727-100s and started hauling for United Parcel Service.
+Maersk Air Cargo, which until then had only been a handling agent, was established in 1982 changing the corporate name to its subsidiary Star Air.
+In fact Maersk Air was barred from operating a cargo fleet until deregulation in 1987.
+The freight subsidiary inherited a fleet of Fokker F27-600s.
+From 1993 it acquired a fleet of Boeing 727-100s and started flying for United Parcel Service.